brown-band/website/pages/scripts/1980-1981/fall/columbia.md

 Be back in two years when you’ll all be another year closer to graduation.

-:sd[The band marches off on yardlines to "Ever True"]
+:sd[The band marches off on yardlines to “Ever True”]